Mehrajmithu/Automated-Invigilator-Assigning-System/README.md

 - Encourage users, including administrators and invigilators, to provide continuous feedback during and after the deployment.
 - Implement feedback loops within Agile Sprints to address user concerns and make necessary adjustments.
 - Leverage feedback to inform future iterations and improvements.

+# Purpose:

+The Automated Invigilator Assigning System using Agile methodologies aims to revolutionize the process of invigilator assignment for exams.
+By incorporating Agile principles, the system enhances adaptability, responsiveness, and collaboration throughout the development lifecycle.
+Its purpose is to provide an efficient, dynamic, and user-friendly platform that automates invigilator assignment, ensuring optimal exam supervision and responsiveness to changing requirements in real-time.